UniMath/agda-unimath/src/synthetic-homotopy-theory/descent-circle.lagda.md

 ```

 Ideally, every section characterizing descent data of a particular type family
-should include a term of type `family-with-descent-data-circle`, whose type
+should include an element of type `family-with-descent-data-circle`, whose type
 family is the one being described.

-Note on naming: a `-for-` in a name indicates that the particular term contains
+Note on naming: a `-for-` in a name indicates that the particular entry contains
 a proof that it's somehow equivalent to the structure it's "for".

 ```agda